ahmede7th/appatite/MASTER.md

 #POST /api/favorites/:id
 Either adds a user / restaurant key value pair to the favorites table or deletes it

-#GET /api/favorites/number/:id
+#GET /api/favorites/number
-Gets the total number of favorites for the restaurant
+Gets the total number of favorites that the current user has made